Of the many roads into biotech, this is a short one. Take it – and explore other roads if you love the lab.

 • Demonstrate a variety of math and laboratory skills.

-• Apply active listening, oral, and written communication skills to follow procedures.
+• Apply active listening and oral and written communication skills to follow procedures.

 • Adhere to professional and ethical standards in the biotechnology profession.